Ware-Hard-or-Soft/Deep-Reinforcement-Learning-for-AMS-Circuit-Design/README.md

 ## Similar resuls/notebooks are provided

-* Features and Roadmap: Guide the design of AMS circuits for better PPAR, can be generalized to other AMS circuits by inputting the netlist and reward funciton
+* Features and Roadmap: Guide the design of AMS circuits for better PPAR, active low-pass filter exampled there and can be generalized to other AMS circuits by inputting the netlist and reward funciton

 ## Code Structure: